Rapptz/discord.py/docs/ext/commands/commands.rst

         await ctx.send(content)

-If a converter fails to convert an argument to its designated target type, the :exc:`.BadArgument` exception must be raised.
+If a converter fails to convert an argument to its designated target type, the :exc:`.ConversionFailure` exception must be raised.

 Discord Converters